☆☆☆☆☆ Trustpilot | Independent Merton Roof Survey Specialists Call for Roof Survey 07833 053 749 Free Quote

 • South Wimbledon: Victorian terraces, mixed period properties

-• Morden: Inter-war suburban semis, 1930s tile roofs
+• Morden: Inter-war suburban semis, 1930s concrete tile roofs

-• Mitcham: Mixed period and post-war properties
+• Mitcham: Mixed period and post-war properties, flat roof sections

-• Colliers Wood Border: Suburban mix, modern development
+• Colliers Wood border: Suburban mix, modern development

-• Raynes Park Border: Suburban semis, 1920s-1960s properties
+• Raynes Park border: Suburban semis, 1920s–1960s properties

 Roof survey Merton professional accreditations Merton roof inspection certifications